0xflux/Wyrm/Milestones.md

 new commands I want present before v1.0; there is little point implementing them on a UI which will be deprecated soon after.

-1) [ ] New GUI should have its own repo to remove bloat from here.
+1) [ ] New GUI should have its own repo to remove bloat from here (im not quite sure how i want to run with that hmm).
 2) [ ] Redesign GUI into web interface

 ### v0.4